Kent Sprague

-Kent Sprague aka Butch Dubarri is a singer, drummer and composer.
+Kent Sprague aka Butch Dubarri is an American singer, drummer and composer.
 During the 1960s, his band Kent & the Candidates backed Brenton Wood, playing on two of the singer's hits.
 He was also a member of Boones Farm in the early 1970s and later one half of the duo Dalton & Dubarri who had a hit with "I (You) Can Dance All By My (Your) Self" and "'Til the Day I Started Lovin' You".

 Background

 Kent Sprague aka Butch Dubarri is The fifth of eight children.
 He was born and raised in Quincy to black parents, William E. and Esther Sprague, but has a mixed background.
 His grandfather was William Sprague, a white man.
 He graduated from Quincy High School in 1961 and for some years worked with his brothers at Midwest Paper Products.

 In later years he set out on a quest to find out more about his background and history.
 Having remembered his days in Quincy High School and the fact that there were both white and black kids with the Sprague name, he attempted to find out more about his grandfather and family connections.
 He was discouraged by his brothers and sisters from doing so and had no cooperation from other people with the same last name.

 The Baptist choir was Sprague's first introduction to music.
 At the age 14 he formed his first real band.
 They played around many of the local venues.
 He also started writing and composing his own music.
 He went info the army for three years.
 After his time was done he re-started his group and they eventually made their way via the classic route to Hollywood, California.